front-end-foundations/6-Basilica/readme.md

 ## Debugging

-Note that the popovers seem to accumulate and become difficult to destroy.
+Note that the popovers accumulate and become difficult to destroy.

 Let's add a test to see if a popover already exists and destroy it before creating a new one: